-This is probably the most comprehensive and best book out there on trauma at this moment of time.
+The Body Keeps the Score – Brain, Mind, and Body in the Healing of Trauma – is probably the most comprehensive book out there on trauma at this moment of time.

 If people have suffered severe trauma it can be extremely difficult to experience anything even remotely close to inner peace.
 This book gives both deep insight into trauma and gives a wide range of options one can explore to transform it.

 Bessel van der Kolk has been treating people with severe trauma for over 30 years and explains in great detail, from his scientific and practical viewpoint, how trauma works, how trauma sets into our body, brain and mind, and what the options are to explore the transformation of this trauma.